MichaelSParkin3/Job-AI-Auto-Apply/docs/prd/epic-7-full-auto-submit-safety-rails.md

-# Epic 6 — Full Auto Submit & Safety Rails
+# Epic 7 — Full Auto Submit & Safety Rails

 ## Expanded Goal
 Enable trusted profiles to run in unattended, fully automated mode.
-When confidence thresholds are met, the system should submit immediately, monitor for success/failure, and fall back to human review if anything looks risky.
+Building on Epic 5’s autonomous fill and Epic 6’s decision engine, the system should submit immediately when confidence thresholds are met, monitor for success/failure, and fall back to human review if anything looks risky.
 Guardrails (kill switches, confidence floors, notification hooks) must be in place before auto submission is allowed.

-## Story 6.1 — Auto Submit Execution Path
+## Story 7.1 — Auto Submit Execution Path
 As an operator,
 I want the CLI to submit automatically when AI confidence is high, so that I can run unattended batches for well-understood profiles.